-This is also considered the “no-go zone” because, you guessed it, you won’t be going anywhere fast when in this space for too long.
+This is also considered the “no-go zone” or “no sail zone” because, you guessed it, you won’t be going anywhere fast when in this space for too long.
 If

-The close-hauled point of sail is a tad bit greater than the 45-degree mark on either side of the sailboat.
-When in this point of sail, it can be called “beating” as well as “working windward” since your boat is moving toward the wind.
-Having a close-hauled point of sail means you’ll be feeling the wind much more as a captain and crew member!
+The close hauled point of sail is a tad bit greater than the 45-degree mark on either side of the sailboat.
+When at this point of sail, you’ll sail upwind and is often called “beating” as well as “working windward” since your boat is moving toward the wind.
+Sailing close hauled means you’ll be feeling the wind much more as a captain and crew member!

-While in the close-hauled, your sail will be functioning as similar as it can to a wing on an airplane due to it cutting the wind dead on resulting in generating a lot of life.
-As a matter of fact, this is when your sail will be trimmed the tightest.
+While sailing close hauled, your sail will be functioning as similar as it can to a wing on an airplane due to it cutting the wind dead on resulting in generating a lot of life.
+As a matter of fact, this is when you’ll have the tightest sail trim.
 The closer you are to the wind (or the “no-go zone”), the more to “point” your sailboat will be.

-As your sailboat “bears away” (moves away from the wind), it’ll enter the close-reaching point of sail.
-This point of sail sites right in between the close-hauled and beam reach points of sail on either the port or starboard side of a sailboat.
-Close-reaching is a fun and fast point of sail for many sailors!
+As your sailboat “bears away” (moves away from the wind), it’ll enter the close reach point of sail.
+This point of sail sits right in between the close hauled and beam reach points of sail on either the port or starboard side of a sailboat.
+Close reach is a fun and fast point of sail for many sailors!

-Close-reaching is the closest point of sail to the “no-go zone” as any other point of sail, so it’s important to pay attention to the wind and your sails.
-Since sail trim is so important when it comes to your sailboats speed, it’s important in a close-haul to keep your sail tight (similar to a close-hauled point of sail) but loose enough so it’s just on the verge of luffing.
+Close reach is the closest point of sail to the “no-go zone” as any other point of sail, so it’s important to pay attention to the wind and your boat sails.
+Since sail trim is so important when it comes to your sailboats speed, it’s important in a close haul to keep your sail tight (similar to a close hauled point of sail) but loose enough so it’s just on the verge of luffing.